 We seek to extend the hospitality of Christ to all, whether in our buildings or through the web, in the hope that each person’s spiritual journey can flourish from individual faith into communal compassion and action.
 Home to Holy Innocents’ Episcopal School, our campus serves on many levels as an engaging, ever-renewing forum for people of all ages to gather, pray, celebrate, mourn, converse, reflect, learn, and teach.

 Membership at Holy Innocents’ is based on desire.
 If you are baptized (or desire to be baptized), intend to make this parish your principal community of worship, and you will support the ministries of the parish, you may be recorded as a member of the parish.
 We offer several opportunities throughout the year when new members are welcomed at dinner and on Sunday mornings.
 We also offer opportunities for adult Confirmation, Reception and Reaffirmation.
-For more information on membership contact Caroline Fleming.
+For more info, please send an email to Caroline Fleming at

 In 1872, as Atlanta had begun to recover from the devastation of the Civil War, signs of prosperity, which would become the hallmark of its future, became evident.
 The railroad became the source of an eventual booming economy.
 Growth also brought challenges.
 The women widowed and the children orphaned by the war were struggling – and Episcopalians responded with great concern.
 In 1872 the Rev. W.B.
 Elliott, rector of St. Philip's Episcopal Church, designated the church's Easter offering to found a mission Sunday school for “the poor of the northern suburb.”
 With the help of a gift of land by Mrs. Richard Peters and building funds by Mrs. George Walker, the little Mission of Holy Innocents' had its beginning at the corner of Ponce de Leon and Juniper Streets with the erection of a chapel-classroom.